Roman ruins of Quinta da Abicada

 The complex is located on a south-facing promontory spur located between Mexilhoeira Grande and Alvor.
 The spur lies about eight meters above sea level and is surrounded by the rivers Ribeira do Farelo and Ribeira de Senhora do Verde (Ribeira da Torre), which flow into the Ria de Alvor immediately south.
 The building, classified as a villa maritima, is characterized by its sophisticated architecture with two peristyles – one hexagonal and the other square-shaped.
-The villa contained well-preserved geometrically-shaped polychrome mosaics (now in the museum of Portimão) and is believed to date from the 4th century AD.
-The hill itself was inhabited from the 1st to the 5th century AD and has supplied Roman artefacts from the 1st century to the 2nd century.
+The villa contained well-preserved geometrically shaped polychrome mosaics (now in the museum of Portimão) and is believed to date from the 4th century AD.
+The hill itself was inhabited from the 1st to the 5th century AD and has supplied Roman artifacts from the 1st century to the 2nd century.

 The villa and its wealth

-The protected site is that of a villa rustica or agricultural facility consisting of a large (the villa covers an area of approx. 2000 m²) palatial residence the villa maritima or pars urbana, and a pars rustica or economic area.

-This building had a Mediterranean-style rigorously geometric architecture that related to the landscape - the attached portico (area D) opened to a view of the lagoon and the sea- and also to the mild climate to create an environment of architectural quality for its inhabitants.
-Mosaics, with floral and geometric compositions of diverse colors, covered the floors of the rooms.
+The protected site is an agricultural facility called a villa rustica.
+It consists of a large palatial residence called the villa maritima or pars urbana, and an economic area called the pars rustica.
+The villa covers an area of approximately 2000 square meters.
+The building's Mediterranean-style architecture included an attached portico with a view of the lagoon and the sea and exposed inhabitants to the mild climate.
+Colorful mosaics of floral and geometric compositions covered the floors.
 Since there was little agricultural area in the direct vicinity, the villa took its wealth from the nearby estuary.

-In 1938 the archaeologist José Formosinho Sanches (1938) found the remains of the pars rustica including large basins which were used to process offshore seafood twenty meters south of the villa.
+In 1938 the archaeologist José Formosinho Sanches found the remains of the pars rustica including large basins which were used to process offshore seafood twenty meters south of the villa.
 A pier and dock allowed navigable access to the estuary and the sea.

 The high density of Post-Tartessos Iron Age sites in the area and the Copper age site of Alcalar indicates a settlement continuity of the indigenous population in the areas used in Roman times.
 The rich biodiversity of the estuary and lagoons explains this.
 Fish, shellfish, crabs, and once abundant birds sustained high human populations and in the 4th century allowed large scale commercial exploitation.